-In this food photography class you’ll learn how to photograph a selection of fresh vegetables and see how different food photography lighting setups can influence the mood and feel of an image.
+In this food photography class, you’ll learn how to photograph a selection of fresh vegetables and see how different food photography lighting setups can influence the mood and feel of an image.

-For this shot, Anna works on styling a flat lay arrangement of fresh vegetables while Karl experiments with multiple lighting setups and explains the how the position of each light changes the effect.
+For this shot, Anna works on styling a flat lay arrangement of fresh vegetables while Karl experiments with multiple lighting setups and explains how the position of each light changes the effect.
 You’ll also learn how to re-create this image using just one light.

 - Learn flat lay food photography

 - Lighting modifiers and their effects

 - How to enhance texture, colour and shape in food photography

 For food photography tips from Anna, watch from the start of the class.
 For more about the food photography lighting setup used in this shot, watch from 28 minutes to the end.

 NOTE: This class is available with English subtitles.